DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

-Hydroquinone works by decreasing the production and increasing the breakdown of melanosomes (melanin pigment granules) in the skin's pigment cells (melanocytes).
+Hydroquinone works by decreasing the production and increasing the breakdown of melanosomes in melanocytes.
 It does this by inhibiting the activity of tyrosinase, the enzyme needed to make melanin.

 In most cases, lightening of skin should be seen after four weeks of treatment.
 Sometimes it may take longer to see any change, but if no bleaching effect is seen after three months of treatment, you should stop using hydroquinone.

 It is important to use hydroquinone regularly as directed until you achieve the desired bleaching, after which use as needed to maintain results.